Is Japan expensive…?

 Japan is very kind to an intrepid explorer, especially one who shows good intentions and a true interest in Japan.
 If you’re fully committed to the broke backpacker game as I was, it is even possible to get by on less than $10 a day!

-Here are some tips on saving money in Japan:
+Here are some tips on how to save money in Japan:

 • Camping – Pack yourself a backpacking tent and sleeping bag and you’ll be able to sleep pretty much anywhere!
 Although freedom camping isn’t always technically legal, it’s such an oddity in Japan that you can do it most anywhere even including urban environments like a park or under a bridge.